MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ECH-enabled server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.

-## "ipv4hint" and "ipv6hint" {#svcparamkeys-iphints}
+## "ipv4hint" and "ipv6hint" {#keys-iphints}

 The "ipv4hint" and "ipv6hint" keys convey IP addresses that clients MAY use to reach the service.
-If A and AAAA records for SvcDomainName are locally available, the client SHOULD ignore these hints.
-Otherwise, clients SHOULD perform A and/or AAAA queries for SvcDomainName as in
+If A and AAAA records for Target are locally available, the client SHOULD ignore these hints.
+Otherwise, clients SHOULD perform A and/or AAAA queries for Target as in
 {{client-behavior}}, and clients SHOULD use the IP address in those responses for future connections.
-Clients MAY opt to terminate any connections using the addresses in hints and instead switch to the addresses in response to the SvcDomainName query.
+Clients MAY opt to terminate any connections using the addresses in hints and instead switch to the addresses in response to the Target query.
 Failure to use A and/or AAAA response addresses could negatively impact load balancing or other geo-aware features and thereby degrade client performance.